Skip to content

 How much money do I need to save for a gap year?

-The total varies enormously depending on destination, duration, and lifestyle, but a common oversight is forgetting re-entry costs like rental deposits and lost income when returning home.
-A rough rule of thumb is to add at least 20–30% on top of the basic travel budget to cover these extras.
-This calculator can help illustrate that.
+The total varies enormously depending on destination, duration, and lifestyle.
+A common heuristic estimates an additional 20–30% on top of the basic travel budget to account for re-entry costs like rental deposits and lost income when returning home.
+This calculator can help illustrate those figures.

 How long does it take to save for a gap year?